What is Medical Malpractice?

 - Lost and future wages

-Medical malpractice can be a scary concept.
+Experiencing medical malpractice in Oklahoma can be a scary concept.
 For one thing, you could be dealing with an ailment that requires ongoing treatment.
-Second, you might be hesitant to raise the question of medical malpractice with your physician.
+Second, you might be hesitant to raise the question of medical negligence with your physician.
 Especially if it’s a physician whom you trust and who you’ve been seeing for many years, it could seem implausible that malpractice could have occurred, or even embarrassing to inquire about.

-Medical malpractice is based on a doctor’s failure to diagnose a condition, misdiagnosis, medication errors, negligent behavior or mistakes during treatment or procedures, or mistakes during childbirth.
 However, if you or a loved one has suffered or continues to suffer because of a medical provider’s mistakes, you’re entitled to compensation.
-The experienced medical malpractice attorneys at McIntyre Law, P.C. can help you to get it.
+The experienced Oklahoma medical malpractice attorneys at McIntyre Law can help you to get it.